High School and Junior Sailing Programs

 GGYC Youth Sailing Foundation (GGYC YSF)

-The 501(3)(c) foundation helps fund our youth sailing programs and provides financial assistance to qualifying students.
-The High school sailing program is part of the foundation and is being offered to any San Francisco high shcool students eager to sail and compete in the Pacific Coast Interscholastic Sailing Association Regattas.
-Students meet after school twice per week for classroom academics and race practice.
-Regattas normally require 4 students per school to qualify for competitive racing.
+The 501(3)(c) foundation helps fund our youth sailing programs and provides financial assistance to qualifying high school students.
+The high school sailing program is part of the youth sailing foundation and is being offered to any San Francisco high school students eager to sail and compete in the Pacific Coast Interscholastic Sailing Association Regattas.
+Students meet after school twice per week for classroom academics, boat handling drills and race practice.
+Regattas require at least 2 students per school to qualify for competitive racing.

 The GGYC YSF has no direct affiliation with the SFUSD or its contingencies, but it is an excellent option for PE credits for schools that offer alternative PE arrangements, such as School of the Arts.
-Lycee Francais, Lowell, Drew, Gateway, Mission, Archbishop Riordan and City Arts & Tech have all participated in the program.
+Lycee Francais, Lowell, Drew, Gateway, Mission, Archbishop Riordan and City Arts & Tech.

 Any San Francisco high school student in grades 9 - 12.
 Sailing experience is not required.
-Early registration is encouraged and any students pre-registered for semester one (Septembr through December) can practice all summer during the GGYC summer camp or Sunday morning brunch series.
+Early registration is encouraged and any students pre-registered for semester one (Sept -Dec) can practice for FREE throughout the summer during the GGYC Sunday Club Series.
+We are currently hosting 16 student sailors from Lowell, Ruth Asawa School of the Arts and Galileo High School.

-Golden Gate Yacht Club Junior Dock, 1 Yacht Road, SF.
+Golden Gate Yacht Club, 1 Yacht Road, SF.

 The ability to swim 50 yards is required.
-Enthusiasm, commitment and a sincere desire to learn to sail in the SF bay is a must.
+Enthusiasm, commitment and a sincere desire to learn to sail.
 Students and/or parents must sign the following forms:

 - Student Information